modelscope/modelscope-agent/docs/source_en/use_cases/llama3_for_agent.md

 Below is an introduction on how to train a Llama3 Chinese Agent model using the SWIFT framework.

 ### Environment Setup
-We used Modda's official framework SWIFT for model training: [Jump to here](https://github.com/modelscope/swift/tree/main).
+We used Modelscope's official framework SWIFT for model training: [Jump to here](https://github.com/modelscope/swift/tree/main).
 Developers who want to train a Chinese version of Llama3 can refer to the following installation method:

 ```shell
 pip config set global.index-url https://mirrors.aliyun.com/pypi/simple/